Kick scooter: Pro scooters

-Kick scooters used for extreme sport stunts and tricks and made to withstand stresses and frustrations, are called pro scooters.
-Numerous brands specialize in stunt scooters and accessories including lightweight and high strength parts, helmets, pads, ramps, grind wax, griptape and clothing.
+Kick scooters used for extreme sport are called pro scooters.
+They are specially made to withstand damage as the rider performs stunts and tricks.
+Numerous brands specialize in stunt scooters and accessories including lightweight and high strength parts, helmets, pads, ramps, grind wax, griptape, grips, bearings and clothing.

 Three wheels

 Three-wheeled scooters similar to tricycles have been produced for little children.

 In 1999, Micro Mobility Systems and K2 Sports produced a reverse-three-wheeled scooter called "Kickboard".
 Micro also produced the Kickboard-like children's scooters "Mini Micro" and "Maxi Micro".
 The reverse design inherently provides greater stability than the standard: a standing person will tend to stand at the front of a scooter rather than at the back.
 However, the steering geometry is inherently weak and requires design adaptation to improve its response.
 An example is the Mini Micro, which uses a spring-loaded system to translate lateral force on the handbars (child leaning) into turning motion on the wheels, referred by its makers as "lean and steer".